sckieran/Metabarcoding_Pipeline_Waits/README.md

   - tidyverse
   - lubridate
   - rentrez
-  - dada2
   - stringr
   - bioconductor
+  - dada2 (see dadad2 installation instructions [here](https://benjjneb.github.io/dada2/dada-installation.html) for bioconductor installation of dada2)

 **If you are using the UI RCDS cluster:**
 There is a good tutorial for installing r packages here: [link to RCDS](https://www.hpc.uidaho.edu/compute/Applications/R.html)
 However, you need to make one change to the tutorial: you must load the newest R module (`module load R/4.2.3`).
-To install dada2, you must first install bioconductor, [follow the instructions on the dada2 website](https://benjjneb.github.io/dada2/dada-installation.html)

 **for this pipeline to work on the RCDS cluster, you must install your packages into a specific place: ~/Rpackages.
 If you install your R packages somewhere else, you _must_ go into the R scripts and change the `lib="~/Rpackages"` line of each `library` command by hand (or with sed).**